 The Threshold Achievement Test for Information Literacy is a tool for measuring student knowledge and dispositions regarding information literacy.
 The test is inspired by the Association of College and Research Libraries' Framework for Information Literacy for Higher Education and by expectations set by the nation's accrediting agencies.
-The Strategic Searching module focuses on the process of planning, evaluating, and revising searches during strategic exploration.
-It tests students' ability to recall and apply their knowledge of searching and it tests their metacognition about a core information literacy disposition that underlies their behaviors.
+The Research & Scholarship module focuses on the knowledge-building process and how scholars build knowledge.
+It tests students' ability to recall and apply their knowledge of the scholarly research process and it tests their metacognition about core information literacy dispositions that underlie their behaviors.